Analysis | The most legally problematic claims Trump’s allies made about voting machines

 We’re about to find out — not for the RNC, which hasn’t been sued, but for the parties it hosted and for the media companies that provided often-credulous airwaves to them.

-The question from there is just how legally problematic the claims were.
-Defamation litigation is intensive and requires meeting a series of standards.
+The question from there is how legally problematic the claims were.
+Defamation litigation is intensive and requires meeting certain standards.
 Those who made such claims themselves, for instance, could face more jeopardy than those who provided a forum for them to do so.
 Some claims involved citing others who made allegations or simply raised the theories as questions, while others more forcefully and definitively alleged nefarious activity.

-Given the sheer volume of claims — many of which are detailed in Smartmatic’s lawsuit — I thought it worth looking at some of the biggest and most consequential that could be at issue in the coming litigation.
+Given the sheer volume of claims — many of which are detailed in Smartmatic’s lawsuit — I thought it was worth looking at some of the biggest and most consequential that could be at issue in the coming litigation.

 Below are a few of them, virtually none of which have been substantiated in courts.
 Most of them have been debunked by fact checks.
 And many of them will be parsed extensively in the lawsuits.